 What is the School Council?

-The School Council consists of fourteen children – two from each year group except Year 1 and Reception who both have a Year 6 representative.
+The School Council consists of seven children – one from each year group except Reception who have a Year 6 representative.

 Mrs Knowles is the adult guiding hand behind the school council.
 She acts as a facilitator to the children and encourages them to gather ideas and opinions from all children to share within meetings.